 Liver disease may impact more than 10% of the world’s population.

 If you’ve ever had too much alcohol to drink, you may have noticed some short-term digestive issues.
-Binging on alcohol can cause nausea, acid reflux, and other digestive problems that eventually go away.
+Binging on alcohol can cause nausea, acid reflux, and other digestive problems that will eventually go away.
 However, long-term alcohol use can cause more permanent digestive problems.
 For example, alcohol can damage the lining of the stomach and intestines, preventing proper food absorption and leading to malnutrition.
 People who abuse alcohol also have a higher risk of developing cancer of the digestive tract.